Menu

 Your SWICA advantages

-SWICA is proud to consistently be rated No. 1 for customer satisfaction and image in surveys carried out by Comparis, bonus.ch and AmPuls.
+SWICA is proud to consistently be rated No. 1 for customer satisfaction and image in surveys carried out by K-Tipp, bonus.ch and AmPuls.
 These results motivate SWICA in our efforts to continue delivering the best customer service and quality.

 SWICA's partnerships with many businesses and associations enable their employees and members to enjoy group discounts on supplementary insurance plans, annual sports contributions and other preferential offers.